opengrail/opengrail.github.io/_posts/2017-04-17-numbers-text.md

 (num-representation 1001)
 ~~~

 **`inject-and`** finds the right spot in the vector to inject the and.
+Since the call site is recursive, it applies properly across all units.
 Such baroqueness is not needed in the US version so this function could be easily removed.

-The trick here is to always place the larger numbers back through the function so that each part is processed into the appropriate single, ten or 100 multiplier.
+The trick in the `num-representation` function is to always have the larger numbers feed back through the function so that each part is processed - from left to right - into the appropriate single, ten or 100 multiplier.

 ## I need no permission, did I mention?